 A research study supported that a high dosage (more than 2000 mg/kg) of galangal may cause weakness, goosebumps, and lack of muscle control or coordination.
 Moreover, it also causes fear of gaining weight, excessive urination, diarrhea, coma, and even death in animals.
 Whereas, these side effects of galangal on humans are still needed research (25).

 Galangal consumption for the long term may increase all enzymes (good and bad) which might be toxic to the heart, liver, and kidney.
 It also causes contact dermatitis.
 Thus, some caution should be taken into consideration when using galangal for long periods (26).

 2. Risk of herpes-associated erythema multiforme

-A research study suggested that after intake of galangal containing capsule may cause erythema multiforme.
-This is a common allergic reaction that occurs in association with herpes simplex virus and due to the haptens present in galangal thus precaution should be needed before consumption (27).
+A research study suggested that after intake of galangal-containing capsules may cause erythema multiforme.
+This is a common allergic reaction that occurs in association with the herpes simplex virus and due to the haptens present in galangal thus precaution should be needed before consumption (27).

 Is turmeric and galangal the same thing?

 Turmeric and galangal both belong to the same family Zingiberaceae but galangal has a citrusy, peppery, and sharper taste.
-Whereas, turmeric rhizome is orange-yellow color inside, less aromatic and slightly bitter than galangal.
+Whereas, turmeric rhizome is orange-yellow in color inside, less aromatic, and slightly bitter than galangal.